mkudija/mkudija.github.io/notes/_md/Deuterocanonical Books.md

 - Resources:
 	- *[[2024-01-31-Why Catholic Bibles Are Bigger|Why Catholic Bibles Are Bigger]]*
 	- [Why Does the Roman Catholic Church Accept the Books of the Old Testament Apocrypha (The Deuterocanonical Books) as Holy Scripture? by Don Stewart](https://www.blueletterbible.org/Comm/stewart_don/faq/books-missing-from-old-testament/question4-catholic-church-apocrypha.cfm)

+### Highlights of the Deuterocanonical Books
+- Always be faithful to God, even when you seem to be in an impossible position.
+God rescues now (as he did Susanna in [[Dn-13]]), and preserves for eternity (as he did the seven brothers and their mother in [[2 Mc-07]]).

 ---
 Created: [[2021-08-12-Thu]]